Tilkal/graphql-to-gsheet/README.md

-# Graphql-tto-Gsheet in a nutshell
+# Graphql-to-Gsheet: In a nutshell
 GraphQL requests beautifully presented in a Google Sheet

 # Introduction